 Plus, most customers require personalization when it comes to their neon displays or billboards, so it just makes sense to buy your sign from an expert and specialist.

-What Does A Traditional Sign Cost?
+What Does A Traditional Glass and Gas Neon Sign Cost?

 Creating a traditional neon sign takes craftsmanship.
 To shape the glass neon tubes to your exact design requires a special technique called glassblowing.

 Since this is a rare skill to have, it reflects the price of designing your own custom-made sign.